HobnobMancer/cazy_webscraper/docs/source/configuration_scraper.rst

      - Nodelete is false, delete the content already presented in the already existent output directories.
    * - ``-o``
      - ``--output``
-     - Specify the directory to write the resulting dataframe of CAZymes to.
-This dataframe does not already have to exist, if it does not exist the webscraper will produce the directory.
+     - Specify the directory to write the resulting database of CAZymes to.
+This directory does not already have to exist, if it does not exist ``cazy_webscraper``` will make the directory.
 Add the option to the command followed by the path to the desired output directory.
-     - Write the output dataframes to standard out.
+     - Write the output database to standard out.
-   * - ``-p``
+   * - ``-r``
+     - ``--retries``
+     - Number of times to retry scraping a family or class page if error encountered.
-     - ``--pdb``
+     - 10
-     - Enable retrieval of protein structures from PDB.
-Call the option then specify the format of the resulting structure files.
-The available file formats are: mmCif, pdb, xml, mmtf, and bundle.
-     - Not retrieve protein structures from PDB.
    * -
-     - ``-pdb_output``
+     - ``--scrape_files``
-     - Specify the directory to which the protein structures are to be written.
-Add the option to the command followed by the path to desired output directory.
-     - Write the structure files to the directory specified by ``--output``.
-If ``--output`` is standard out then the structure files are written to the current working directory
+     - Scrape CAZyme data from local HTML files containing HTML code from CAZy.
+Pass the path to the directory containing the CAZy HTML files.
+     - Do not scrape from local HTML pages but call directly to CAZy and scrape the HTML code as it is retrieved.
    * - ``-s``
      - ``--subfamilies``
      - Enable retrieval of subfamilies.
 If not enabled then the parent CAZy family will be listed for the relevant CAZymes.
 Simply add the option to the command.
-     - Do not retrieve subfamilies from CAZy.
+     - Do not retrieve the subfamily annotation.
+Only the parent CAZy family annotation will be added to the database for applicable CAZymes.
+   * -
+     - ``--species``
+     - Specify specific species to retrieve CAZymes from.
+Specifying the species will result in CAZymes from all strains of this species being retrieved.
+To list multiple species, separate them with a comma (e.g. ``Aspergillus niger,Aspergillus fumigatus``).
+     - No specific species specified.
+   * -
+     - ``--strains``
+     - Specify specific strains of species to retrieve CAZymes from.
+To list multiple species, separate them with a comma (e.g. ``Aspergillus niger CBS 513.88,Aspergillus fumigatus Af293``).
+     - No specific species specified.
+   * -
+     - ``--streamline``
+     - Specify attributes that are presumed to be the same each time the same CAZyme is parsed from multiple families.
+The options are: genbank, ec, uniprot and pdb.
+Any combination can be provided.
+GenBank refers to non-primary GenBank accessions.
+     - Streamline mode not enabled, therefore, for every every CAZyme record, check all its provided data is catalogued into the database.
+   * - ``-t``
+     - ``--timeout``
+     - Specify how long (in seconds) a connection is tried before it is called as timed out.
+     - 45
    * - ``-v``
      - ``--verbose``
      - Enable verbose logging of the webscraper.
 This provides more detailed logging of the progress of the webscrapers operation.
 Simply add the option to the command.
      - Do not perform verbose logging.
 Only log if a warning or error is raised.

-Example for configuring the webscraper
+Basic examples of configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Below are some example commands for invoking the ``cazy_webscraper`` to help demonstrate how to configure the webscraper at the command line.

 1. Writing the output to the directory 'my_output' and enabling retrieval of subfamilies:
-``cazy_webscraper -o my_output -s``
+``python3 cazy_webscraper.py -o my_output -s``

-2. Retrieving GenBank FASTA sequences and writing all output to standard out, not retrieve subfamilies, and verbose logging:
-``cazy_webscraper -g example_email@domain.com -v``
+2. Retrieving all CAZymes derived from bacteria and annotated with the EC numbers EC1.2.3.4 or EC1.5.3.4 ``python3 cazy_webscraper.py --kingdoms bacteria --ec EC1.2.3.4,EC``

-3. Writing the output to an existing directory but not deleting the content already present in the directory:
+3. Writing the output to an existing directory but do not delete the content already present in the directory:
-``cazy_webscraper --output docs/my_output -f -n``
+``python3 cazy_webscraper.py --output docs/my_output -f -n``

-4. Retrieve protein structures, in the pdb format:
-``cazy_webscraper -o my_output -p pdb --pdb_output my_output/cazyme_structures``
+4. Write out the data retrieved from CAZy to an existing database, and only retrieve data for CAZymes derived from Aspergiulls species from families GH13, GH15 and PL9, and all CE familes:
+``python3 cazy_webscraper.py -d docs/my_cazy_database/cazy_scrape_2021-04-27--11-54-58.db --genera Aspergillus --families GH13,GH15,PL9 --classes CE``

 Configuration via a YAML file
 ------------------------------

-The configuration file is for specifying specific CAZy classes and families to be scraped.
+Using a configuration files produces reproducible documentation of how you used ``cazy_webscraper`` -- which is an essential part of all bioinformatic research.

 An example/template YAML file is provided within the repository of the webscraper, located at:
 ``./scraper/scraper_config.yaml``.
 A configuration YAML file must contain the same tags/headings as